carolinechoi/coopertheapp/README.md

 # Cooper The App

 Get more done with the Cooper mobile app.
 Manage, capture, and edit your tasks from anywhere, at any time, with to-dos that sync across all your devices.
 Cooper's bright colours and minimalistic design help you get tasks done—faster.
+[Available as a PWA for preview](https://coopertheapp.firebaseapp.com/landing).

 **Quickly capture tasks anywhere**